Heidegger was not antisemitic

 splitting Heidegger

-The ECHS isn’t “about” “antisemitism…expressed in some of his works,” they would say.
-Quite the contrary, it’s about what’s “important…nevertheless.”
+The ECHS isn’t “about” alleged “antisemitic statements found in some of his writings,” they would say.
+Quite the contrary, it’s about what’s “of importance…nevertheless.”

 That’s a common attitude by readers of Heidegger: A split personality is posited; the split is not addressed as such; and reader departure from the unresolved split is forgotten.
 Meanwhile, “Heidegger” is left culpable (given guilty character), but still having merit.

 That’s schizoid reading.
 Careful reading of Heidegger’s texts can show that there is no split at all.
 His critical and educational concerns derive from his fundamental conceptual interests.
 But many readers can’t figure out how that works.
-Above, I begin to show how there is no split, inauthentic Heidegger.
+Above, I begin to indicate how there is no split, inauthentic Heidegger.
+But what’s needed is close attention to Heidegger’s framing of the linguistic phenomenality of German-“Christian” ideology for developing a critical phenomenology.

-The split belongs to the reader, mirroring the reader’s apparent inability to resolve dilemmas in their own thinking, dilemmas which are concealed through displacement as inauthentic “Heidegger,” nevertheless important.
+The split belongs to the reader, mirroring the reader’s apparent inability to resolve dilemmas in their own thinking, dilemmas which are concealed through displacement, writing an inauthentic, split off “Heidegger” who is nevertheless redeemable.
+But redeeming a split-off straw man is phony scholarship.